 Obama, nonetheless, played the role of cheerleader in remarks at the beginning of the TPP meeting, urging his fellow leaders to spur on an agreement.

-“During the past few weeks, our teams have made good progress in resolving several outstanding issues regarding a potential agreement,” he said as Harper listened intently from across the room."Today is an opportunity at the political level for us to break some of the remaining log jams."
+“During the past few weeks, our teams have made good progress in resolving several outstanding issues regarding a potential agreement,” he said as Harper listened intently from across the room.

 WATCH: The President is in China hoping to forge new ties across Asia in coming days.
 As Susan McGinnis reports from Washington, the White House may be hoping some foreign policy success can help stem his political struggles at home.